- Contour Lines

 - Play with the transparency, brightness and contrast values of each layer to create an area that has the satellite data with shading and tinting effects (using the Display tab in the layers property panel)

-- Scott tried this combination with some positive results:
+- Try this combination with some positive results:

 |DEM||10 contrast and -20 brightness|